I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Hope this has been helpful.
 If you have other unique experiences that I did not list here, feel free to comment and share this to any of your friends who are thinking of starting an Airbnb business 🙂

-Here are my other articles that are related to this one:
+Here are my other related articles: